Skip to main content

 Outbound emails

-A user can forward an email with sensitive data to a personal account.
-For instance, a negligent employee can email corporate data to a third-party supplier.
-Malicious insiders may willfully move information outside the organization’s perimeter in the form of a file attachment or a text message.
+A user can easily forward an email with sensitive data to a personal account.
+For instance, a negligent employee might email corporate data to a third-party supplier.
+Malicious insiders may willfully move information outside the organization’s perimeter as a file attachment or a text message.

 Personal devices

 Employees may copy corporate data to flash drives, smartphones, cameras, and other external drives.
 From there, attackers can hack the unprotected devices and exfiltrate data.
 A user can also intentionally steal data using personal storage devices.
-With remote work and hybrid office environments still common, employees may expose data through vulnerabilities in their home computers and networks.
+In remote work and hybrid office environments, employees may expose data through home computers and network vulnerabilities.

 Сloud vulnerabilities